proninyaroslav/libretrack/README.md

 ## 📋 Features

  - Free and Open Source software (FOSS)
- - Support for various platfroms and devices (currently Android only)
+ - Support for various platfroms and devices
  - Support accounts of different carriers
  - Detailed information about the postal items, carriers, tracking history
  - Local push notifications